allanweber/allan-blog-astro/src/content/blog/manage-trades-series-1-nextJs-internationalized-project.md

 draft: false
 tags:
     - Javascript
+    - react
     - Typescript
     - NextJs
     - Internationalization
     - next-intl
+    - micro-saas
+    - real-software
 description: A quick way to add multi languages and internationalization to your NextJs project with next-intl
 ---

-## Table of contents

-## Introduction

-We are starting a series of articles about managing trades.
+> We are starting a series of articles about managing trades called Trading Journal.
 The series will cover the creation of a trading journal, where the user can manage their trades, from many different markets.
 The first article is about internationalization, where we will create a NextJs project with multi languages support.

+## Table of contents

 ## New NextJs Project